-'''

 --[no]check-plan

-'''

 Check query execution plans for safety.
 By default, this option causes the tool to run EXPLAIN before running queries that are meant to access a small amount of data, but which could access many rows if MySQL chooses a bad execution plan.
 These include the queries to determine chunk boundaries and the chunk queries themselves.
-If it appears that MySQL will use a bad query execution plan, the tool will skip the chunk of the table.
+If it appears that MySQL will use a bad query execution plan, the tool will stop copying rows and die.